-Figure 13 - Primary Driver For Interest in Hyperconverged Infrastructure identified as the highest IT priority to address.
+In comparing key drivers for hyperconverged infrastructure against larger IT initiatives, it was surprising to see that data protection ranked seventh in the list despite the fact that it was identified as the highest IT priority to address.
 This may be due to the fact that enterprises are not equating modernizing the architecture with hyperconverged infrastructure with modernizing data protection; they continue to view hyperconverged solutions as simple conglomerations of servers and storage.
 Since, to many people, "hyperconverged" simply means exactly this, it may not be so far-fetched and they may not consider data protection as a key part of the hyperconverged package.
 Many hyperconverged infrastructure solutions include backup, recovery, disaster recovery, and business continuity capabilities.
 We believe there is opportunities for vendors with comprehensive data protection capabilities to further educate the market.